||Buy a stock and sell a call option. The call is secured (covered) by the stock.

 2. Purchase the option back before it expires.

 Deciding which approach is best (1 or 2 above) depends on several conditions.
-Two examples include tax implications of the stock sale (long term gains) and the cost of commissions for stocks versus options.
+Two conditins to consider include tax implications of the stock sale (long term gains) and the cost of commissions for stocks versus options.
 It generally pays to buy the option back.

 When the market is falling, select a strike price slightly below the actual price of the base stock.
-This circumstance is referred to as "in-the-money", providing greater income, "% If Assigned", while allowing for falling stock prices, "% Downside Protection".
+This circumstance is referred to as "in-the-money" (ITM), providing greater immediate income, while allowing more protection for falling stock prices and increasing the "% Downside Protection".

 During the call option interval, if the call option price erodes at a rate faster than expected, then buy back the call option.
 If 80% of the premium is gone it may pay to buy back the call option and write a call option at a lower strike price, or out an additional month to increase the premium again.

-For example: if an option is sold for $1.50 and in 2 weeks drops to $.25, buy it back and write another call for around $1.50, picking an option for the following month or picking a lower strike price.
-This makes it possible to collect the option premium several times during a month, providing cash income which helps to offset the unrealized stock loss.
+For example: if an option is sold for $1.50 and in 2 weeks the option price drops to $.25, buy it back and write another call for around $1.50, picking an option for the following month or picking a lower strike price.
+This makes it possible to collect the option premium several times during a month, providing cash income, which helps to offset the unrealized stock loss.

 We are often asked what to expect in terms of a yearly return form Covered Call investing.
 On average a 12% - 24% annual return or 1%- 2% per month is a reasonable expectation.
 Using leverage, margin, shorter periods of time, and more volatile stocks these returns can be increased, but with considerably more risk.
 The greatest risk in the covered call strategy comes from the possible decline of the underlying stock.
 If the market declines and your stock declines with the market, losses from a decline in your underlying stock price can just overwhelm any income gains from a covered call program.